Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 ### Drop shipping

-*Accounting > Select fiscal year > Settings > Tab DEBTORS/CREDITORS > Tab Customer/supplier list > Select supplier > Sub-tab Drop shipping*
+*Accounting > Settings > Tab DEBTORS/CREDITORS > Tab Customer/supplier list > Select supplier > Sub-tab Drop shipping*

 > [Info] This sub-tab is only displayed when selecting a supplier in the *Customer/supplier* list.